steste24/PromptBOT/README.md

 - **Anonymous Threads**: Maintain pseudonyms in threaded conversations
 - **Auto-Detection**: Bot detects thread replies and awards points
 - **Real-time Feedback**: AI feedback triggered by thread participation
+- **Interactive Help**: React with ❓ on any prompt or feedback for more details

 ### ✅ Enhanced Language Detection
 - **Improved Algorithm**: Better detection of Japanese vs English